5.6.24 Almaty

 Sitting on the wooden bench in front of the yurts, with the unbelievable lake Song-Köl stretched out for 30km before us.
 Behind, brilliant white cumulus clouds stretch out in a long line.
 On the other side of the lake, the clouds are grey with rain, which is falling on the mountains, but above remains a vast blue vault, with a pale sickle of the moon just visible.

-The journey here long and unforgettable, not least because our car’s four-wheel drive capability decided not to work, so it was basic first gear all the way.
+The journey here long and unforgettable, not least because our car’s four-wheel drive capability decided not to work, so it was basically first gear all the way.
 Just as well, since after the turn off to Song-Köl, the road got rougher.
 We drove along an endless valley after Tölök, passing numerous isolated farmsteads - but all with electricity, served by a single set of pylons following our road.
 The river valley was green and fertile - where the farmers were - but next to them was barren scrub land, rising with the mountains.
 The road went straight, along to the end of the valley, then left where it began a series of switchback loops - a sure sign of gaining height.
 And everywhere herds of cattle, sheep - and above all, horses.
 Hundreds of them, probably many thousands altogether.
 Occasionally we saw a raptor glide across the sky, but no other fauna.

 We reached the highest point in the pass - at 3,447 metres altitude - where a few other tourists gawped at the view, and carved their names in broad bands of snow and ice (such intelligence).
 Then the descent to the lake valley, and once again it was striking how many thousands of cows and horses there were along the way.
 Isolated yurts were dotted among them - where the herders live in summer.
 The transhumance here must a colossal undertaking, but apparently worth it for the rich pastures by the lake: coarse but rich grass everywhere, dotted with dandelions and other colourful flowers in the meadows.